Scalar-induced gravitational waves including isocurvature perturbations with lattice simulations: Simulation results without energy transfer

 To be specific, for the left panel of Fig.~\ref{fig:multi}, we adopt $B_1=B_2=100$ in Eq.~\eqref{eq:psdelta} to compute representative examples in isocurvature case; for the right panel, we choose $A=0.01$ in Eq.~\eqref{eq:psad} for adiabatic perturbation and $B=100$ in Eq.~\eqref{eq:psiso} for isocurvature perturbation for numerical evaluation in mixed initial condition case.
+To investigate whether different initial conditions can be distinguished via the GW energy spectra, we plot in Fig.~\ref{fig:compare1} the spectra induced by a curvature power spectrum featuring two peaks at $k_{*1}$ and $k_{*2}$.
+Imposing equal amplitudes for the first and last peaks, we find the amplitude of the additional intermediate peak to be largely unchanged.
+Thus, the initial conditions can be distinguished solely by the precise spectral shape around the peaks, a point also discussed in Ref.~\cite{Domenech:2021and}.